ONSdigital/csvcubed/src/csvcubed/models/cube/qb/README.md

 ├── QbCodeList              - Stored against the QbDimension.
 Holds a `skos:ConceptScheme` which lists the values the dimension can have.
 │   ├── ExistingQbCodeList      - Reuse a code-list defined elsewhere.
 │   ├── NewQbCodeList           - Define a new code-list.
-│   ├── CompositeQbCodeList     - Define a new code-list which is a composite of `skos:Concept`s defined in other code-lists.
+│   └── CompositeQbCodeList     - Define a new code-list which is a composite of `skos:Concept`s defined in other code-lists.
-│   └── NewQbCodeListInCsvW     - Use a code-list which is already generated and stored in a CSV-W.
 ├── QbConcept               - Stored against the QbCodeList.
 It holds a concept contained in a `skos:ConceptScheme`.
 │   ├── NewQbConcept            - Define a new concept
 │   └── DuplicatedQbConcept     - Reuse a concept defined elsewhere.
 This permits altering its label/notation/structure.